Rolex Datejust Turn-O-Graph Model Ref.1625 Steel & 18ct Yellow Gold 1966

 Beautifully Well Cared For and Completely Original Example

-Extremely Rare & Collectible, Steel & 18ct Gold Turn-O-Graph & Original Bracelet
+Extremely Rare & Collectable, Steel & 18ct Gold Turn-O-Graph with Original Bracelet

 Superb, Original, Unrestored and Untouched ‘Starbust’ Dial with Original ‘Stick’ Hands

 Large Size 36mm Diameter Steel & 18ct Yellow Gold Case, Excluding the Rolex Screw-Down Crown

 Original Full-Size Matching Rolex Jubilee Bracelet 18 Links and Rolex Signed Clasp

 Fully Serviced and in Absolutely Superb Original Unrestored Condition